robdy/robdy.io/src/pages/blog/2020-12-29-custom-connectors-with-dlp-policy.md

 * Business - Office 365 Users
 * Blocked - Google Calendar
 * Non-business - all others.
-Make sure that RSS islisted under that category
+Make sure that RSS is listed under that category

 Setting default group might not be obvious to find at first glance.
 See the picture and set it as **Non-business** for now: